Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 2

 Stars vs. Kraken Prediction & Picks: Line, Spread, Over/Under - NHL Playoffs Second Round Game 2

-The Dallas Stars and Seattle Kraken face off in Game 2 of the NHL Playoffs Second Round on Thursday, May 4, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
-The Kraken hold a 1-0 lead in the series.
-The Stars are favored, with -195 moneyline odds, in this matchup with the Kraken, who have +165 moneyline odds.
+The Dallas Stars ready for Game 2 of the NHL Playoffs Second Round against the Seattle Kraken at American Airlines Center on Thursday, May 4, beginning at 9:30 PM ET on TNT, CBC, SportsNet, and TVAS.
+The Kraken lead 1-0 in the series.
+Oddsmakers list the Kraken as underdogs in this matchup, listing them +180 odds on the moneyline against the Stars (-210).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!

-Here is our prediction for who will clinch the win in this NHL Playoffs Second Round contest.
+Before watching this matchup, here is our prediction for which team will bring home the win in Thursday's NHL Playoffs Second Round action.

 Stars vs. Kraken Predictions for Thursday

-Our projections model for this matchup calls for a final score of Stars 4, Kraken 2.
+Our computer model for this contest calls for a final score of Stars 4, Kraken 2.

 - Computer Predicted Total: 6.4